gypsydave5/todo-mvp/README.md

 that for many of the simple (and not so simple) applications that we build on the Web we do not need them.

-That is to say that, while I think these frameworks have their place, they are for the most part cumbersome and obfuscating, often no better than using simpler libraries and technologies and often a lot worse.
+That is to say that, while I think these frameworks have their place, they can be cumbersome and obfuscating, often no better than using simpler libraries and technologies and often a lot worse.

-The subject of this demonstration is the Todo app, implemented in a server side language and presented in HTML and CSS.
+The subject of this demonstration is the 'todo app', an application for keeping track of a list of tasks and marking them as completed, implemented in a server side language and presented in HTML and CSS.

 ## What this is not